Global-Health-Engineering/group-safety/biosafety_concept/README.md

 [^2]: The University defines its protection goals to prevent accidents at work as well as harmful and undesirable effects on the environment and the population.
 [^3]: According to Article 7 Paragraph 4 of Ordinance 3 dated 18 August 1993 to the Employment Act (Health Protection, ArGV 3, SR 822.113) the following applies: „The rules regarding responsibilities in the plant/laboratory do not exempt the employer from his responsibility to protect health”.
 [^4]: [Guideline: Biosafety Officer (BSO) – Status, duties and responsibilities](https://www.bafu.admin.ch/bafu/en/home/topics/biotechnology/publications-studies/publications/biosafety-officers-bso.html).
+[^5]: The attending doctor does not necessarily have to be an occupational health specialist, but may, according to SAMV, also be a company doctor or an independent medical examiner.
+What is crucial, however, is that this person knows the work situation and the working conditions, so that a link to the workplace can be established during the health assessment and the necessary plan of occupational health measures can be drawn up.
+In this regard, compare Art 2.4 of EKAS guideline 6508 on the calling-in of occupational health doctors and other occupational safety specialists.